Financial Facts

 Age Minimum % Withdrawal

-No maximum pension withdrawal, except for Transition to Retirement pensions where the maximum is 10% of the account balance.
+No maximum pension withdrawal, except for Transition to Retirement pensions where the maximum is 10% of the account balance, <verify with ATO>

 19. PRESERVATION RULES